 Watch and actual egg to chick development

 Pip day or "egg crack day" will be about day 18 or 19 or so in the incubation and you can hear the baby chicks peeping to get out.
 It's very tempting to open the incubator or to want to help the baby chick.
 Do NOT open the incubator, if you do the chicks will die from lack of humidity as the eggs will wrap tightly around the un-hatched chicks re-sealing them in the eggs.
 Let Mother Nature do the work of bringing life in the world.
-Wait until all chicks hatch (about day 22 or day 23.
-If any eggs are "late hatches" they will be usually weak or deformed.
-Its best to not allow these eggs to hatch as the chicks will be weak or deformed.
-They will rarely live past a few hours.
+Wait until all chicks hatch (about day 22 or day 23) If any eggs are "late hatches" after day 23 they will be usually weak or deformed.
+Its best to not allow these eggs to hatch as the chicks will rarely live past a few hours.

 In most cases for the best hatches on fertile eggs, use your own chicken eggs or go and collect them from somewhere that you can drive to pick up fertile eggs.